Kinder Morgan Canada shares surge after ruling on pipeline permits

-Shares in Kinder Morgan Canada Ltd rose as much as 9.5 per cent in early trade on Friday, after the country's energy regulator ruled it could sidestep some municipal permits for its Trans Mountain pipeline expansion.
+Shares in Kinder Morgan Canada Ltd rose as much as 9.5 per cent to a four-month high early on Friday, after a favourable ruling by the country's energy regulator on its Trans Mountain pipeline expansion boosted prospects of the contentious project.

+Late on Thursday, Canada's National Energy Board said Kinder Morgan Canada could proceed with construction work on the $5.8-billion project without complying with certain bylaws from the city of Burnaby, B.C., through which the pipeline passes.

+The swift decision is a sign the company could overcome obstacles from lower governments for the federally approved project.

+The fight is not over yet as the project still faces opposition from environmentalists, aboriginal groups, the province of British Columbia and some municipal governments.
+But the ruling does provide "a measure of visibility," RBC analyst Robert Kwan said in a research note.

-The stock was last trading up 7.3 per cent at $17.87 following the late Thursday ruling, considered a major victory for the $7.4-billion project.
+The stock was last trading up 6.4 per cent at $17.69 while the benchmark Canada share index was up 0.4 per cent.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.